Christiane Paul (curator)

-Christiane Paul is chief curator/director of the Sheila C. Johnson Design Center at Parsons School of Design and Professor of Media Studies at The New School, and Adjunct Curator of New Media Arts at the Whitney Museum of American Art in New York City.
-She is widely known as the author of the book Digital Art, part of the 'World of Art' series published by Thames & Hudson.
+Christiane Paul is Curator of Digital Art at the Whitney Museum of American Art and professor emerita in the School of Media Studies at The New School.
+She is the author of the book Digital Art, which is part of the 'World of Art' series published by Thames & Hudson.

 Education

 Paul received both her MA and PhD from the University of Düsseldorf in North Rhine-Westphalia, Germany.